ragAgar/chat_using_NN/README.md

 We made Chat web app with flask + Postgresql.

-This can return conversation with natural pronaunciation and have Twitter & Uber function using API.
+This can return conversation with natural pronaunciation and have Twitter functions using API.

-We learned model with [Cornell_Movie-Dialogs_Corpus *1](https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html)
+We learned seq2seq model with [Cornell_Movie-Dialogs_Corpus *1](https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html)

 [demo(youtube)](https://youtu.be/RngCcviQtxk)